kalidasya/sonar-erlang-plugin/README.md

 * code coverage
 * based on dialyzer output rule violations are marked
 * based on rebar.config all dependencies are published on the libraries page (recursive)
-* count undocumented public apis (exported APIs which has no text comment before) included published by export_all()
+* count undocumented public apis (exported APIs which has no text comment before) included published by export_all
 * number of statements (number of statements = (covered+uncovered lines))
 * fix -spec issue in undocumented public API counter, but multiline -spec still not supported
 * Two RefactorErl rules introduced (as a POC)
 * Based on RefactorErl cyclomatic complexity implemented
+* New RefacotrErl metrics as violation

 BUGS: